-- > Students Promoting Awareness: The University Student Government Association provides information through peer counselors concerning alcohol and drug abuse. - > Rape Aggression Defense (R.A.D.)
-System:
+Students Promoting Awareness: The

-This is a nationally known and respected
+University Student Government Association provides information through peer counselors concerning alcohol and drug abuse.

-program on realistic self-defense tactics and techniques for members of the UMB community.
+Rape Aggression Defense (R.A.D.)
+System: This is a nationally known and respected program on realistic self-defense tactics and techniques for members of the UMB community.
 R.A.D. is a comprehensive course that begins with awareness, prevention, risk reduction, and risk avoidance before progressing to the basics of hands-on defense training.
-It is taught to students, faculty, and staff in a cooperative arrangement with the Intercultural Leadership and Engagement Center.
+It is taught to students, faculty, and staff by UMBPD instructors.